 Still on a blueberry theme, try this French bavarois dessert with lemon and coriander seeds which bring out the lemon flavour even more.

-Last but certainly not least, don't forget to squeeze fresh lemon juice on our favourite French pancakes or crêpes.
+Don't forget to squeeze fresh lemon juice on our favourite French pancakes or crêpes.